-The full range of student services is available for distance learning students remotely and in person at either campus, including the Office of Advising, Transitions and Student Success, the Library, and the Bookstore.
+• All student services are available to distance learning students remotely and in person at either campus, including the Office of Advising, Transitions and Student Success, the Library and the Bookstore.

 Online Courses

-Online live courses are similar to in-person courses, except that they meet virtually using Zoom, Google Meet or Big Blue Button.
+Online live courses are similar to in-person courses, except that they meet virtually at scheduled times using Zoom, Google Meet or Big Blue Button.
 Course materials and additional activities and assessment are located in a learning management system (LMS).
-Students can access the LMS through Oakton’s website.
+Students can access the LMS through www.oakton.edu.

 Hybrid Courses

-Hybrid courses combine in-person and online instruction, reducing on-campus class time.
+Hybrid courses combine in-person and online instruction, reducing class time on campus.
 Classes meet regularly each week, but online activities typically make up about half of the course time.

-To have a rich learning experience, free of technical issues, it is recommended that online students have access to a computer with the following hardware and software requirements:
+For a rich learning experience free of technical issues, online students should have access to a computer with the following hardware and software requirements:

 Screen Size